globalbioticinteractions/deadwood2021/_episodes/13-day-two-part-two.md

 >
 > 3. count the number of records in the csv file
 >
-> 4. use this csv file to re-create the bipartite visualization of the first exercise
+> 4. use this csv file to re-create the bipartite visualization of the second exercise
 >
 {: .challenge }